Skip to main content

 • Invest in proper training, not a one-off demo followed by “off you go then”

 People support what they help create.
 Get them on board early and you will save yourself a world of pain later.
+The most successful AI implementations I have seen were driven as much by the team as by management.

 Mistake 4: Not measuring what matters